U.S. flag

 • Is directly related to the Department's mission;

-• Is officially sponsored or sanctioned by the Secretary; or
+• Is officially sponsored or otherwise sanctioned by a bureau or by the Secretary;

-• Will clearly enhance the professional development or skills of the employee in his or her current position.
+• Will clearly enhance the professional development or skills of the employee in their current position; or

 Absence for Participation in Health and Fitness Activities